akshaynarisetti/E-Ink/README.md

 <img src="https://github.com/akshaynarisetti/E-Ink/blob/master/app/src/main/res/drawable-v24/mainappicon.png" width="425"/>
-E-Ink is an Android Document scanner with OCR  capabilities completely written in native kotlin, **which also happens to be the first ever PDF scanner App with OCR ever made in native kotlin in open-source** It has been integeated with Firebase (Cloud firestore 🔥  and Firebase Authentication)
+E-Ink is an Android Document scanner with OCR  capabilities completely written in native kotlin, <strong> which also happens to be the first ever PDF scanner App with OCR ever made in native kotlin in open-source.
+It has been integeated with Firebase (Cloud firestore 🔥  and Firebase Authentication)

 #Features